ZoinerTejada/hdinsight-docs/hdinsight-hbase-phoenix-squirrel-linux.md

   * In Azure Data Lake Store, use the data explorer to navigate to `/clusters/hbase/example/data`.

 5. **TODO: ADD LINK TO CSV FILE** Upload the [sample weblogs.csv]() file to this location.

+### Bulk Load data into HBase using Phoenix

+Phoenix provides two ways to bulk load into HBase.
+The `PSQL` command line utility, which is a single-threaded client loading tool, and a MapReduce bulk loading utility.
+PSQL is suited for gigabytes of data, whereas MapReduce is used for much larger data volumes.

+To bulk upload data into HBase using the Phoenix PSQL command line tool, perform the following actions:

 6. SSH into your HBase cluster.
 For more information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).